Blog

 Apply Protectant Fungicides

-These fungicides cover the surface of the plant so that late blight fungus cannot invade it; we call these protectant fungicides.
+These are called protectant fungicides and they cover the surface of the plant so that late blight fungus cannot invade it.
 However, they are at most, effective when used prior to fungal presence.

 Apply Systemic Fungicides